 Start with a wet face and neck.
 Massage a small dab of product all over while avoiding the eyes.
 Rinse off warm water.
 Follow with toner and usual skincare regimen.

 I’ve never tested my Korean Skincare products on my sister except for the TonyMoly Cleansing Oil as she has an acne prone skin and whatever she applies on her face that is not prescribed by her dermatologist, gives her a bad breakout.
 However, after her amazing experience with the cleansing oil, she decided to give this cleansing foam a try.
 So we applied the foam together during our night time regimen.
 She has an excessively oily skin while I have a combination, sensitive skin.
 The first thing both of us noticed even before we had washed off the foam is that our skin was feeling too dry.
-I felt like my skin will be stretching out so I ran for my toners and my serums and my cream as if I’m running for my life.
+I felt like my skin is being stretched so I ran for my toners and my serums and my cream like I’m running for my life.
 Our skin did feel clean though.
 However, with every new cleanser I try testing it once without using an oil cleanser to check if it removes minimal makeup, and this cleanser failed the test.
 I wasn’t happy with this one, I still am not, but I feel like I need to use any skincare product for at least 28 before reviewing it because that’s how long our skin cells take to turn over.

 My sister however, didn’t know what to expect and is just glad that it didn’t break her out.
 She has an oily skin as I mentioned earlier, so it didn’t bother her much that the cleanser dried up her skin and she’s pretty much pleased.